 5. Place des Nations Unies

 This is the last stop of this cultural and historical travel.
 Before you go to the place, it’s better to be acquainted with its history.
-The square has undergone major renovation.
+The square has undergone a major renovation.
 It holds the premier position as the gateway to the most major sights of Casablanca.
 Many of the buildings have had a complete makeover and it is said the landmark Café de France will be repaired soon.
 This location was very underdeveloped but, now it is a posh place where you can have a nice cup of coffee or tea amid the vastness of the square.